itoppblockchain/API/index.md

+#ITOPP BLOCKCHAIN

 ## Introduction

-This is the repository for traceability blockchain prototype.
-The repository has four folders.
+This is the documentation for traceability blockchain prototype.
+The prototype has four different components.

-1. API include the client to connect to blockchain.
+1. API include the server code to connect to blockchain.
-2. GUI include the user interface to display trace data.
+2. GUI include the user interface to display trace data and call API functions.
-3. External include the code to access the traceapi.
+3. External include the python code to access the existing API server via web.
-4. Smart Contract include the standardparts contract run by the peers.
+4. Smart Contracts include the standardparts contract to be installed to peers.

 ## Installation